 - an enhanced rate of pay for shifts that finish after midnight and by 4am

 - a new nodal pay point 5.

-The new terms and conditions of service were introduced in early August 2019 with a phased implementation taking into account operational implications of the changes for employers, as outlined in the implementation timetable.
+Take a look at the terms and conditions of service, introduced with a phased implementation taking into account operational implications of the changes for employers, as outlined in the implementation timetable.